moforw/jbls/README.md

 a default implementation for extending.

 ## Transactions
+jbls uses transactions mainly as a way to batch multiple operations and execute them as an atomic unit.
+Last commit wins, both in multi thread and multi process scenarios.
 The Trans class is a simple Closeable wrapper that rolls back any left over changes when closed.
-Transactions are usually scoped with try () to clean up in case of errors.
+Transactions are usually scoped with try () to perform  clean up in case of errors.
 New transactions can be created by calling DB::trans().